jupyterhub/jupyterhub/docs/source/reference/spawners.md

 In general though, this method will not need to be changed and the default `ip`/`dns` (localhost) info will suffice.

-When `.create_certs` is run, it will `.create_certs` in a default, central location specified by `c.JupyterHub.internal_certs_location`.
+When `.create_certs` is run, it will create the certificates in a default, central location specified by `c.JupyterHub.internal_certs_location`.
 For `Spawners` that need access to these certs elsewhere (i.e. on another host altogether), the `.move_certs` method can be overridden to move the certs appropriately.
 Again, using `DockerSpawner` as an example, this would entail moving certs to a directory that will get mounted into the container this spawner starts.